 Never judge anyone's level of interest in kink without talking to them first.
 The woman who I'd assumed was very vanilla and intimidating turned out to be kinky, and we have a great (non-intimidating) sexual dynamic now.

-Being open about your kinks can lead to wonderful experiences.
-Your next partner could be your house mate, your best friend or the guy working at the coffee shop down the road.
+Being open about your kinks can lead to incredible experiences.
+Your next partner could be your housemate, your best friend or the guy working at the coffee shop down the road.

 Of course, this advice comes with a huge caveat: this obviously isn't going to work in every instance and may backfire severely.